vanttec/vanttec_sdv/workspace/src/sdv_vision/README.md

 ### Cloning the repo

 To install this package, clone the ``` vanttec_sdv ``` repository (include the submodules), go to the vision branch and build it using colcon build:
+Make sure that your token have all the permissions to clone submodules.

 ```bash
 git clone --recurse-submodules -b features/vision https://github.com/vanttec/vanttec_sdv.git